tanmay-bhat/Grafana_Okteto_Cloud/readme.md

-3. open the grafana-okteto.yml in your fav text editor and change the namespace field to the name of namespace onto which grafana needs to be deployed.
+3. Open the grafana-okteto.yml in your fav text editor and change the namespace field to the name of namespace onto which grafana needs to be deployed.